 - Strain the lemon curd through a strainer to ensure that it becomes as smooth and silky as possible.
 (Do not skip this step even if you feel lazy, as it is worth the 2 minutes of effort!)

-- Let the lemon curd cool completely before storing in an airtight container in the refridgerator for up to a week.
+- Transfer the lemon curd to a glass jar and let it cool completely before covering it with a lid.
+Store lemon curd in the refrigerator for up to a week.